needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/03-CreatingCurrency.md

 ![Access the Currency Window](../images/tutorial-currency-window.png)

-As you can you can see, the layout is similar to the Inventory window, with the _Currency_ tab, and a _Categories_ tab.
+As you can see, the layout is similar to the Inventory window.

 ### Create a new currency